 Alexa can do everything she can do on Amazon’s official Echo devices on the Sonos One.
 She can set alarms, adjust your thermostat, turn your lights off and on, tell you bad jokes and play music, of course.

-The Sonos One will also play nice with Apple.
-There’s no Siri integration, but there is support for Apple AirPlay 2.
-You’ll be able to watch a film on your iPad or Apple TV 4K, and stream the audio to the Sonos One.
+The Sonos One also plays nice with Apple.
+There’s no Siri integration as such, but it does support Apple AirPlay 2.
+You can watch a film on your iPad or Apple TV 4K, and stream the audio to the Sonos One.

 That’s on top of Sonos’ famous multiroom system.
 You can play different music through different Sonos speakers, or play the same thing through all of them.
 The app lets you group or deselect speakers very easily.

-You also can pair two Sonos One units and use them in stereo configuration, or use them as surrounds in a home cinema setup with a Sonos Playbase.
+You also can pair two Sonos One units and use them in stereo configuration, or use them as surrounds in a home cinema setup with a Sonos Playbase or Beam soundbar.

-Smart speakers generally don’t sound very good.
+Smart speakers generally don’t sound particularly good.
 That’s because they were conceived as assistants first, speakers second.
-Sonos has gone about this differently, as they already had a good-sounding speaker and their job was to make it smarter.
-A smart speaker with proper audio performance was the big idea behind the Apple Homepod, and it seems Sonos has beaten Apple to the punch.
+Sonos has taken a different approach to this problem, taking an already they good-sounding speaker and making it smarter.
+A smart speaker with proper audio performance was the big idea behind the Apple Homepod, but Sonos beat Apple to the punch.

 Sonos tuned the Sonos One to be acoustically similar to the Play:1.
 You get the same twin Class D amplifiers.
 You also get the same two-driver setup – a mid/bass driver and a tweeter, which is the same arrangement found in most traditional bookshelf speakers.